-Leases and rental agreements are also legally binding contracts that require acceptance by both parties and require counteroffers until a deal has been reached.
+A real estate attorney is recommended for handling leases and rental agreements.
+These legally binding contracts need acceptance by both parties and require counteroffers until a deal has been reached.
 Therefore, these documents must contain very rigid lawful language to stand up to any challenges (either from one of the parties involved or outside entities).

 As you can imagine, insurance on a commercial property is not an option.
 Your investment and avoidance of potential lawsuits makes insurance a necessary contract.